alvassin/nodejs-meiligao/README.md

 ```

 # meiligao.Tracker
 Designed to iteract with GPS trackers.
-Accepts `timeout` option. `meiligao.Tracker` is created automatically by `meiligao.Server` for every connection, so `timeout` option will be taken from `meiligao.Server` options list.
+Accepts `timeout` option, (which is passed automatically by `meiligao.Server`).

 ```js
 var meiligao = require('meiligao');